All our furry friends can suffer from joint stiffness, muscle tears and ligament damage so physiotherapy is not just for sporting and working dogs.

 - Conservative treatment for neurological and orthopaedic conditions

-- Healing of wound, scar tissue and oedema
+- Healing of wounds, scar tissue and oedema

 - Fittening programmes for weight loss